andyglick/atlassian-fugue/readme.md

         ...
     </dependencies>

+## Guava compatibility

+This library mostly only depends on core Guava functionality and should be compatible with very old versions of Guava, and certainly with the newest versions.
+However, the tests may rely on API that is only available in later versions (at the time of writing a minimum of 14.0 was needed to run the tests).

 ## Scala Integration

-From 2.2 there is a fugue-scala module that adds some helper methods to convert common Fugue and Guava classes into their Scala equivalents.
-For instance, to convert a scala function
+From 2.2 there is a fugue-scala module that adds some helper methods in Scala to convert common Fugue and Guava classes into their Scala equivalents and vice-versa.
+For instance, to convert a scala function `f` to a Guava `Function<A, B>` there is syntax `.asJava` available and to go the other way you can use `.asJava`.

+To enable this syntax you need to add the following to your scope:

+    import com.atlassian.fugue.ScalaConverters._